This article describes the different offsite synchronization modes used by Datto appliances.

-Datto devices use two different methods to send backups to offsite severs: Streaming Mode, and Build and Send Mode.
-These modes are automatically selected by the Datto appliance based on need, and cannot be configured by devices operators through the GUI.
+Datto devices use two different methods to send backups to offsite servers: Streaming Mode and Build and Send Mode.
+These modes are automatically selected by the Datto appliance based on need, and cannot be configured by devices operators through the Datto device GUI.

 Build and Send Mode

 Build and Send mode is a two-stage process.
 Before the Datto device sends a backup to an offsite server, it initiates the build stage.
-In this stage, the appliance creates a zip file of the backup, and stores it on its array drives.
-Some SIRIS Professional devices, and all SIRIS Enterprise devices, have dedicated transfer drives for this purpose.
+In this stage, the appliance creates a zip file of the backup and stores it on its array drives.
+Some SIRIS devices have dedicated transfer drives to store and send these files.

 When the build stage completes, the Datto device enters the send stage.
-In this stage, the appliance opens a secure connection to the offsite server, and uploads the compressed file to it.
-If the device loses connection to the offsite server in the middle of the sync, it can resume the upload at a later time, because it is sending a zip file.
+In this stage, the appliance opens a secure connection to the offsite server and uploads the compressed file to it.
+If the device loses connection to the offsite server in the middle of the sync, it can resume the upload at a later time.

 When the file finishes uploading, the offsite server decompresses the backup and imports it into the cloud dataset.
 At this point, you can use the backup for offsite virtualizations and file restores.

 In streaming mode, the Datto appliance streams data to the offsite server in native ZFS format.
 This mode can be faster because the Datto device does not create a build file before sending the data offsite.
 The off-site server compresses the snapshot as it receives it, and adds it to a queue for integration into the off-site data chain.

 To determine which offsite synchronization mode the Datto device is using for a particular server, navigate to the home page of the GUI.
 Scroll down to the Replication Status section of the page, as shown in Figure 1.